cactus-code/levelsBot/README.md

 Features in Early Testing (working features, but still in development):

+- Command to list all stars (works, but if there are too many users on the server the bot will be unable to send the direct message because it is too large)
 - Changing peoples nicknames with their star count in brackets (currently only works with default usernames not nicknames.
 Has to be triggered by a command, however this will be automatic in the future, with a option to toggle off the star count nicknames.
 Also, this command cannot change users' nicknames with Administrator on their role who are above the bot's role in the role hierachy.)

 Features Coming Soon (features closer to the top will be worked on first):